ric2b/Vivaldi-browser/chromium/docs/updater/functional_spec.md

 the threat of a non-admin attacker.
 An Admin attacker would already be able to bypass any signature checking by binplanting a DLL, or just by performing whatever changes they like on the system, so is outside the threat model.

+#### Telemetry
+A ping with the value `kEventAppCommandComplete` = `41` is sent if usagestats are enabled after an app command completes execution.

+TODO(crbug.com/329482488): Send the `name` attribute in pings.
+The app command id will be reported in the `name` attribute in the ping.
+The `name` attribute can be used along with the `app_id` attribute to uniquely identify the app command associated with the ping.

+If the app command launched successfully, the result returned by the app command process will be reported in `error` in the ping.

+If the app command fails to launch, code `kErrorAppCommandLaunchFailed ` is reported in the `extra_code1` in the ping, along with the actual error code that caused that launch failure in `error`.

+If the app command times out, code `kErrorAppCommandTimedOut` is reported in the `extra_code1` in the ping, along with the error code `HRESULT_FROM_WIN32(ERROR_TIMEOUT)` in `error`.

 ### Policy Status API
 The feature allows Chrome and other applications to query the policies that are